eB00k/Pomo-App/README.md

 - Displays list of tasks with the ability to delete, edit name, or edit number of pomodoros for a selected task.
 - Indicate completion for a task (completed tasks are crossed off)

+⚒️ Technologies Used
+- Java
+- JavaFX

+💉 Requirements
+- Java Development Kit (JDK) 8 or above
+- JavaFX SDK (included with JavaFX distributions starting from JDK 11)
+- Any IDE that supports Java and JavaFX (e.g., IntelliJ IDEA, Eclipse)

+🏃‍♂️ Getting Started
+- Clone the repository: git clone https://github.com/your-username/pomodoro-app.git
+- Open the project in your preferred IDE.
+- Configure the project to use the JDK and JavaFX SDK.
+- Build the project to ensure all dependencies are resolved.
+- Run the App class located in the src directory.
+- The Pomodoro App should launch successfully.

-⚒️ Usage
+🧵 Usage
 - Upon launching the app, you will see the main screen with the timer and controls.
 - Set the desired duration for a pomodoro session and a break using the respective input fields.
 - Click the "Start" button to begin the first pomodoro session.
 The timer will start counting down.
 - Focus on your work until the pomodoro session ends.
 You will receive a notification when it's time to take a break.
 - During the break, you can rest, stretch, or engage in any activity of your choice.
 - After the break, another pomodoro session will automatically start.
-Repeat the process until you complete your tasks or reach your desired productivity goal.
+- Repeat the process until you complete your tasks or reach your desired productivity goal.